Ventiv-Technology/DockerManager/readme.md

 #### Application Configuration

 The last remaining part of configuration is for the application, where you describe the application and all of it's running services.
-For full documentation, please see: org.ventiv.docker.manager.model.ApplicationConfiguration.
+For full documentation, please see: org.ventiv.docker.manager.model.configuration.ApplicationConfiguration.
 At the top level there are things like description and name, which are solely used for UI and API purposes.
 Also there is a section here to describe the URL of this application.
 You have the opportunity to specify it manually (via the 'url' attribute), or to use one of the service's url (via the 'serviceInstanceUrl' attribute).